-DGCM earns income on its investments through interest revenue, and gains/losses on the sales of investments and foreign exchange.
-Total investment revenue was \$5.0 million, comprised of; interest and dividend revenue of \$6.7 million, losses on the sales of investments of \$1.8 million due to rebalancing of the portfolio in a rising yield environment, and gains on foreign exchange of \$0.1 million due to charges for hedging foreign currency exposure.
-Investment income is used to offset operating expenses and provides relief on the assessment rate charged to maintain the Guarantee Fund.
+DGCM earns income on its investments through interest revenue, and gains/ losses on the sales of investments and foreign exchange.
+Total investment revenue was \$13.4 million, comprised of interest and dividend revenue of \$15.6 million, losses on the sales of investments of \$2.1 million due to rebalancing of the portfolio in a higher yield environment, and losses on foreign exchange of \$0.1 million due to charges for hedging foreign currency exposure.
+Investment income is used to offset operating expenses, with any residual amount applied to maintain the Guarantee Fund.